tomdoeslinux/PixaPencil/README.md

 - Canvas filters (color filter, lighten, darken, invert, grayscale)
 - Color palette support
 - Brushes
+- Ability to import images from your file system into the app
 - Ability to import Lospec palettes
-- Ability to duplicate and rename projects
+- Ability to duplicate projects
 - Ability to select custom colors using a color picker, RGB sliders, or HEX code
 - Ability to unfavorite/favorite projects
 - Ability to export projects to PNG/JPG/WEBP/TIFF/BMP
 - Ability to rotate the canvas 90 degrees clockwise and anti-clockwise, as well as 180 degrees
+- Ability to flip your projects horizontally or vertically
 - Ability to save projects in background

 New features are always being added.